-Not long after joining and in order to satisfy his own requirements in attending the workplace, Jack (with assistance initially) planned his own travel arrangements into the café and was soon commuting independently to work.
-This allowed Jack to participate fully at weekends when our college transport is not operating.
+Not long after beginning work in the cafe, Jack (with assistance initially) planned his own travel arrangements to and from Cantraybridge.
+He was soon commuting independently to work and enjoying this new freedom.
+This new skill also enabled him to work on a weekend when our college transport is not operating.

-Towards the end of the work experience programme our Transitions Worker helped Jack to identify an external work placement and supported him to attend an interview in a coffee shop in a large, busy hotel in the Highlands.
-Jack then completed a short assessment period in the café and was been offered work over the holiday season as a result of his training.
-The Coffee Shop was particularly keen to see that Jack had obtained a REHIS certificate and this was an important factor in their consideration of Jack as a potential employee.
+Towards the end of his work experience programme our Transitions Out Worker supported him to identify an external work placement in a large busy hotel's coffee shop and assisted him to attend an interview.
+After completing a short assessment period he was offered work over the holiday season.
+The hotel management were particularly impressed that Jack had obtained a REHIS certificate in Food Hygiene, this was an important factor in their consideration of Jack as a potential employee.

-Jack's training with Cantray Park Cafe had a significant impact on building his confidence in himself and his skills and this enabled Jack to successfully manage his work commitments and to retain his job beyond the end of the holiday season..
+Jack's training and experience in our Cafe had a significant impact on building his self-confidence as well as his skills and enabled him to successfully manage his work commitments and to retain this job beyond the end of the holiday season.

 Cantraybridge promotes the skills and talents of young people with disabilities.
 We champion the rights of young people by creating opportunities to learn and grow.